BPH stands for Benign Prostatic Hyperplasia, a common condition.

 Enucleation

-Enucleation can be performed through two different surgical methods: Plasma Enucleation is performed using the most common resection equipment and completely frees the benign tissue from the gland from the prostate capsule to provide relief of enlarged prostate symptoms.
+Enucleation can be performed through two different surgical methods: Plasma Enucleation is performed using the most common resection equipment and completely frees the benign tissue from the gland to provide relief of enlarged prostate symptoms.
 Laser Enucleation is a procedure which uses a laser to remove tissue that is blocking urine flow through the prostate.

 Enucleation may cause hematuria, irritation of the bladder that results in frequent and/or urgent urination, irritation of the urethra that results in frequent urination and/or a burning sensation, or retrograde ejaculation.